r-xue/pipeline/docs/source/heuristics/field_parameter.md

 There are a number of Pipeline tasks that expose "field" as an input parameter.
-For these, field is set by default to an empty string to signify that it will be auto-populated based on intent (and MS being processed), but "field" is available for user-override.
+For these, field is set by default to an empty string to signify that it will be automatically populated based on intent (and MS being processed), but "field" is available for user-override.

 The use-case for what should happen when a user overrides the "field" parameter will naturally vary from task to task, and this behaviour is currently not